 OpenPhone is a virtual phone service provider serving growing brands and enterprises.
 You can purchase any amount of US, Canadian, or toll-free numbers for your business, then use your numbers to send scheduled text messages to customers.
 We also provide free calling and texting to US and Canada, which means you won’t have to worry about paying extra fees to schedule texts to your customers.

-All OpenPhone users can schedule text messages right from our Standard plan.
+All OpenPhone users can schedule text messages right from our Starter plan.
 Need to reach customers out-of-state or overseas?
 You have the option to send texts according to the recipient’s time zone so you don’t reach them outside normal business hours.
 If a customer happens to message back before your text is scheduled to go out, you can set any message to automatically cancel to avoid any awkward exchanges.

 Speaking of teams, OpenPhone makes it easy to collaborate on scheduled texts.
 You can all work together from a single shared number to send texts and make phone calls.